v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getsymbolstorefilename-method.md

 ## <a name="parameters"></a>Parametri
  `cchName`
- [in] Le dimensioni del `szName` buffer.
+ [in] The size of the `szName` buffer.

  `pcchName`
- [out] Un puntatore alla variabile che riceve la lunghezza del nome restituito `szName`, inclusa la terminazione null.
+ [out] A pointer to the variable that receives the length of the name returned in `szName`, including the null termination.

  `szName`
- [out] Puntatore alla variabile che riceve il nome del file dell'archivio simboli.
+ [out] A pointer to the variable that receives the file name of the symbol store.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche